 Have you visited the Valley of Fire State Park?
 If not, I hope you add it to the itinerary for your next visit to Las Vegas!

 If you are looking for other day trips from Las Vegas you can do, read my post on the best day trip destinations near Las Vegas.
+And if you have a couple days to spare, check out our guide to the best weekend trips from Las Vegas!

 And if you are looking for things to do in Sin City that don’t involve gambling or partying, check out my list of fun activities for a rocking time in Las Vegas!